mar753/minidlna_autodetect_qnapi_subtitles/README.md

 So I created this `napi` bash script which can be pasted to `/usr/local/bin` and then run in a folder with a movie using command:
 `napi <movie_file>`

 It will use QNapi to download the subtitles and then convert them to UTF-8 with BOM header, this way we will fetch subtitles which will be recognized by miniDLNA and enjoy our movie with subtitles.
-Remember to change QNapi options to download subtitles as SRT and conversion of a downloaded subtitles should be set to UTF-8 format.
+Remember to change QNapi options to download subtitles as SRT and conversion of the downloaded subtitles should be set to UTF-8 format.